chienleow/chienleow/README.md

 Hey there 👋

+This is ChiEn, I am a full-stack web developer with experience in Ruby and JavaScript frameworks.
+With an academic background in advertising and past working experience as an e-commerce sales analyst, I bring strong problem-solving skills with creativity to build projects that I am passionate about.

 - 🔭 I just graduated from [Flatiron School Online Software Engineering Program](https://flatironschool.com/career-courses/coding-bootcamp/online)!
 - 💻 I am proficient in: HTML, CSS, Ruby, SQL, ORM, Sinatra, Rails, JavaScript, React, Redux, JSON
 - 🌱 I’m currently learning Python